 - There are a variety of optional modules that will encourage you to develop a specialism relevant to your future career.

 - You will be given the opportunity to examine contemporary industry trends in the form of your own international research project as well as going on an overseas residential trip.
+The cost of this residential visit is included in the course fees.

 Teaching & assessment